aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/030-argocd-appofapps.md

 - **Lines 13–14**: Traverses all subdirectories under `webstore/`.

 The Git generator scans the webstore/ directory in the developer repo and finds six subfolders—one for each microservice (ui, orders, checkout, carts, catalog, assets).
-This results in six generator values, and for each value, ArgoCD creates a child Application using the template section.
+This results in six generator values, and for each value, Argo CD creates a child Application using the template section.

 #### Template